evildarkarchon/sqlite3_archive/README.md

 This script requires at least version 3.7 of python because it takes advantage of features added in that version.

 This program by default will print a list of files that failed the UNIQUE constraint along with the file it conflicted with.
 It will also by default store said duplicates list in a json file named duplicates.json (by default, although you can change the location).
-If you leave the ability to save the json file and you keep using the same file name, you can keep track of duplicates from other directories as well.
+If you leave the ability to save the json file enabled and you keep using the same file name, you can keep track of duplicates from other directories as well.